 - FVRCP – Feline Viral Rhinotracheitis, Calicivirus and Panleukopenia (cats)

-Other non-core, but highly suggested vaccinations for cats include FIV for feline immunodeficiency virus and FeLV to protect against feline leukemia.
-Dog vaccines include, bordetella and canine influenza shots are recommended if they frequent dog parks, boarding kennels, or any place where they’re socializing with other canines.
+Other non-core, but highly recommended vaccinations for cats include FeLV to protect against feline leukemia.
+Dog vaccines include Lyme and Leptospirosis vaccines.
+We also recommend bordetella and/or canine influenza if your dog frequents dog parks, boarding kennels, grooming facilities or any place where they’re socializing with other canines.

 Pet Vaccinations In New Brighton, PA